amazon-ion/ion-js/src/dom/README.md

 // `s` is a `dom.String`, which implements the `Value` interface. let s: Value = ion.load('"foo"');

-// The Typescript compiler won't allow a direct comparison of a dom.String and a JS string, so
+// The TypeScript compiler won't allow a direct comparison of a dom.String and a JS string, so
 // we'll need to down-convert our Ion value before comparing them.
 We can do this either by calling
-// the Value interface's stringValue() method: assert.equal("foo", s.stringValue());
+// the Value interface's stringValue() method: assert.equal(s.stringValue(), "foo");
-// or concatenate our dom.String with the empty string, which is more concise but less explicit: assert.equal("foo", +s);
+// or concatenate our dom.String with the empty string, which is more concise but less explicit: assert.equal(''+s, "foo");

 // dom.String is not a numeric value, so there is no number value associated with it. assert.throws(() => s.numberValue());